 Introduction

-CIRLCES is a 10 million € European Union funded project which runs from 01 November 2018 to 30 October 2023.
-In total, 30 organisations from across the whole of Europe have joined the effort to find solutions for the future food challenges by investigating the potential of microbes in the food system.
+Active from 1 November 2018 to 30 November 2024, the EU funded CIRCLES project, gathered 30 organisations in the joined effort to find solutions for the future food challenges by investigating the potential of microbes in the food system.

 Aims and Expected Outcomes